sanubose/bbc_clone/README.md

 List out the key features of your application.

 - Cover global News of World
-- Easy and User friendly Interface
+- Easy and User-friendly Interface
 - SignUp With Email

 ## design decisions or assumptions